TriumphLLC/Blend4Web/doc_src/problems_and_solutions.rst

 * Information about moving fingers on GearVR touch sensor in VR-mode is not available.

     Samsung Internet browser doesn't fire any events about moving fingers on touch sensor in VR-mode.

+* Particles emitted by particle systems placed on inactive (hidden) layers can have their positions set to zero as inactive layers are not updated by Blender.

+    This problem can be solved by activating layers before exporting a scene or by simply clicking the layers to make Blender update them.